tarunbatra/tarunbatra.github.io/source/_posts/How-to-choose-between-Kafka-and-RabbitMQ.md

 Kafka is designed with persistent (or retention as they call it) in mind.
 A Kafka system can be configured to retain messages -- both delivered and undelivered, by configuring either `log.retention.hours` or `log.retention.bytes`.
 Retaining messages doesn't effect the performance of Kafka.
 The consumers can replay retained messages by changing the offset of messages they have read.

 RabbitMQ on the other hand, works very differently.
-Messages when inserted multiple queues, are duplicated in these queues.
+Messages when delivered to multiple queues, are duplicated in these queues.
 These copies are then governed independently of each other by the policy of the queues they are in, and the exchanges they are passing.
 So to persist the messages in RabbitMQ:
   * queues and exchanges need to be made durable,
   * messages produced need to be tagged as persistent by the producer